chrismccord/labrador/README.md

 # Labrador v0.1.0
-A loyal database (agnostic) client for your Rails applications' development databases.
+A loyal database (agnostic) client for your Rails development databases.

 ## Installation
 Labrador can be installed by a single copy paste of aggregated shell commands.
 Detailed instructions can be found on